-- Have a waiver service location in Pennsylvania. - Meet the requirements of 55 Pa.
-Code 6400 (Community Homes) or 6500 (Life Sharing), as applicable. - Be qualified and enrolled to provide Residential Habilitation/Life Sharing services in the Consolidated or Community Living Waiver. - Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Have Commercial General Liability Insurance. - Have documentation that all vehicles used in the provision of Residential Habilitation services have automobile insurance. - Have documentation that all vehicles used in the provision of Residential Habilitation services have current State motor vehicle registration and inspection. - Have Worker's Compensation Insurance in accordance with state law. - Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - Ensure that staff (direct, contracted, in a consulting capacity or volunteers) meet the qualifications for this service. - Comply with Department standards related to provider qualifications. - Ensure that Supports Coordination Organizations and the Department have 24-hour access to Residential Habilitation senior management personnel (Executive Director, Chief Executive Officer, Chief Operations Officer or Director, Assistant or Associate Director) for response to emergency situations related to the provision of the Residential Habilitation service.
+- Have a waiver service location in Pennsylvania. - Submit a financial statement that has been audited by an independent Certified Public Accountant to ODP on an annual basis. - Meet the requirements of 55 Pa.
+Code 6400 (Community Homes) or 6500 (Life Sharing), as applicable. - Be qualified and enrolled to provide Residential Habilitation/Life Sharing services in the Consolidated or Community Living Waiver. - Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Have Commercial General Liability Insurance. - Have documentation that all vehicles used in the provision of Residential Habilitation services have automobile insurance. - Have documentation that all vehicles used in the provision of Residential Habilitation services have current State motor vehicle registration and inspection. - Have Worker's Compensation Insurance in accordance with state law.